1st Dibs – Heads Up!

 blank

 The entrance vestibule was painted a rich and dramatic aubergine.
 The contemporary antiqued brass and glass globe light fixture hang in contrast to the patina of the 19th-century Chinese bench and console cabinet.
-The mirror sconce is custom designed by Gissler.
+The mirror sconce is custom designed by Glenn Gissler.

 blank